darktable-org/dtdocs/content/preferences-settings/general.md

 font size in points
 : If the "use system font size" option is switched off, enter a font size (in points) for darktable to use.
 The font size will be changed immediately.

-GUI thumbs and previews DPI scaling factor
-: Scale the thumbnails and previews resolutions for high DPI screens.
-Increase if thumbnails look blurry, decrease if lighttable is too slow.
-Set to -1.0 to use the system-defined global scaling.
-Default is 1.0 on most systems, or 2.0 when using resolutions above 1920×1080 px. (needs a restart)

 GUI controls and text DPI
 : Adjust the global GUI resolution to rescale controls, buttons, labels, etc. Increase for a magnified GUI, decrease to fit more content in the window.
 Set to -1 to use the system-defined global resolution.
 Default is 96 DPI on most systems. (needs a restart)